VIEW THE

 Jennifer Guthrie, Canada Research Chair in Pathogen Genomics and Bioinformatics, Western University

 Cheryl Waldner, Professor/Research Chair.
-University of Saskatchewan
+University of Saskatchewan-----

 Starting from 4:00 PM

-Closing Remarks & Trainee Presentation Awards
+Closing Remarks & Abstract Presentation Awards